Camano Sunrise Community Association

 to maintain safe roads and clean water, and to provide important communications for all members.

-Our Annual Meeting was held on Saurday, November 23 at the Camano Chapel Madrona Hall.
-Many thanks to all who attended.
-Four new board members were elected and 9 new volunteers sigened on to assist the board in 2025 with the multiple challenges we face with the rebuild to our water systems and roadway cleanup.
-A summary of the board meeting will be available in the President's Letter at the end of December.
-Meanwhile, check on link above to view the agenda and powerpoint slides from Rob's presentaton.Do we have your current email?
+Spring really has arrived, and if you love to garden or work in your landscape, check out our section "Garden Notes" below.
+Did you know that you can dispose of noxious weeks from your property at the Camano Island Recycle Center at the foot of Camano Hill Road.
+Reminder, when you are removing noxious weeks from your property, you should be gloved with arms protected from contact with the leaves and stems, and a mask if you encounter pollen or wind-blown spray toward your face during the process.
+Stuff the entire plant and root system in a black plastic garbage bag and tie the top securely to trap contents from spill over.How to dispose of noxious weeds (only the plants on the Noxious Weed lists) at the Camano Island Recycle Center: with your weeds fully contained in a secured plastic garbage bag, pull up to the drive-by office and tell them what noxious weeds you have for disposal.
+You will be asked the source of the weeds (your home address) for their research and tracking purposes.
+You will be directed to a specific dumpster (not the same as the one for general debris or landfill).
+You will not be charged for the noxious weed disposal.Do we have your current email?
 If you don't receive important messages like your neighbors, please send your current email address to: CSCAquestions@gmail.comFor all water problems or questions, residents should FIRST contact our water management team (click below on "Services and Info") for phone number for Bob Spurr, Water Lead.
 Leave a voicemail if no answer.
 If you have a SIGNIFICANT EMERGENCY OR WATER LEAK---TURN OFF YOUR WATER AT THE METER NEAR THE ROAD.
 If you do not get a response within an hour from Bob or another water team member and you are unable to stop the water flow, then call Water & Wastewater Services, LLC at 800-895-8821 or 360-466-4443.DO NOT WAIT, or call a plumber for repairs if you have a leak that cannot be stopped.DO YOU KNOW HOW TO TURN OFF YOUR WATER METER AT THE ROAD?
-It's easy and needs only a quarter turn to turn it off.Do you have a sprinkler system?
-State law requires an cross connection / backflow assembly and annual testing by a state certifiied water tester.
+It's easy and needs only a quarter turn to turn off all water from the meter to your home.Do you have a sprinkler system?
+State law requires a cross connection / backflow assembly and annual testing by a state certifiied water tester-even if you do not use the sprinkler system.
 For more information, click below in Meetings & Policies to review CSCA's policy.Want to know more about the quality of your water?
-Read the monthly and annual reports on the water systems > click below on "Services & Info" for Water.What's in your bag of potting soil?
-Want to learn moe about composting food waste?
-Click below on "Garden Notes" and use the links for informative articles shared by Skagit County Master Gardeners).
+Read the monthly and annual reports on the water systems > click below on "Services & Info" for Water.

 Meetings & Policies